6 Things Christians Should Know About Ramadan (and How to Support Muslims)

 BY NF STUDIO

-America is a predominantly Christian country – 70% of the population to be exact.
+America is a predominantly Christian country—65% to be exact.
 As a result, American life revolves around Christian holidays, or holidays that have Christian undertones: Thanksgiving, Christmas, Ash Wednesday, Good Friday, and Easter – just to name a few!

 While Christians can easily take for granted the normality of their annual holiday rhythms in America, the holiday rhythms of their Muslim neighbors can appear strange or foreign by comparison…and they live in the same neighborhoods, attend the same schools, and work in the same places that Christians do.

 Christians shouldn’t be satisfied knowing very little about what their neighbors believe or what they celebrate.
 Paul set an example in Acts 17 that knowing what our neighbors believe and observing their practices help us to speak coherently to them.
 Paul frequented the synagogues and the marketplaces.
 He observed temples, statues, and poets.
 He lived a public faith among his neighbors of diverse faiths, and we can do the same while remaining faithful to Christ.

 To that end, we want to share answers to six important questions about Ramadan, a very important Muslim tradition which spans from April 2 to May 2 this year (one month).
 With this knowledge, Christians can relate more knowledgeably, confidently, and compassionately to their Muslim neighbors – or as Paul writes, “gracious, seasoned with salt, [knowing] how you ought to answer each person” (Colossians 4:6).